MIFARE: MIFARE Ultralight

-In September 2012 a security consultancy Intrepidus demonstrated at the EU SecWest event in Amsterdam, that MIFARE Ultralight product-based fare cards in the New Jersey and San Francisco transit systems can be manipulated using an Android application, enabling travelers to reset their card balance and travel for free in a talk entitled "NFC For Free Rides and Rooms (on your phone)".
-Although not a direct attack on the chip but rather the reloading of an unprotected register on the device, it allows hackers to replace value and show that the card is valid for use.
-This can be overcome by having a copy of the register online so that values can be analyzed and suspect cards hot-listed.
-NXP has responded by pointing out that they had introduced the MIFARE Ultralight C in 2008 with 3DES protection and in November 2012 introduced the MIFARE Ultralight EV1 with three decrement only counters to foil such reloading attacks.
+In September 2012, at the EU SecWest event in Amsterdam, security consultancy Intrepidus gave the talk "NFC For Free Rides and Rooms (on your phone)".
+They demonstrated that MIFARE Ultralight fare cards in the New Jersey and San Francisco transit systems could be manipulated using an Android application.
+The attack would enable travelers to reset their card balance and travel for free.
+This was not a direct attack on chip, but by reloading an unprotected register on the device, it would allowed hackers to replace value and show that the card is valid for use.
+This can be overcome by having a copy of the register online, so that values can be analyzed and suspect cards hot-listed.
+NXP responded by noting that they had introduced the MIFARE Ultralight C in 2008 with 3DES protection, and in November 2012 introduced the MIFARE Ultralight EV1 with three decrement-only counters to foil such reloading attacks.